thelabuzov/100-days-of-code/log.md

 **Thoughts**: I made up for yesterday's lost time with today's work.
 Now I have learned to prioritize.

 **Link(s) to work**: [OathJar](https://codlipa.github.io/100-days-of-code/code/021/oathjar)

+### Day 22: September 9, 2021

+**Today's Progress**: Finished website & adapt, but no opimize code.
+Reduced amount of code, will improve result.

+**Thoughts**: I wrote code until late and as expected the site is complete, only the optimization of code remains.

+**Link(s) to work**: [OathJar](https://codlipa.github.io/100-days-of-code/code/022/oathjar)